The NEOS Server offers BARON for the solution

 to global optimality.
 Purely continuous, purely integer, and mixed-integer

 nonlinear problems can be solved with the software.
+The Branch And

-The Branch and Reduce Optimization Navigator derives its name from combining
+Reduce Optimization Navigator derives its name from combining

 constraint propagation, interval analysis, and duality in its reduce arsenal

 with enhanced branch and bound concepts as it winds its way through the

 hills and valleys of complex optimization problems in search of global

 The user must submit a model in AMPL

-The problem must be specified by a model file with the options of a data file and a commands file.
-If the commands file is specified, it must contain
+The problem must be specified in a model file.
+A data file and commands

+files may also be provided.
+If the commands file is specified, it must

 option baron_options 'OPTIONS';